tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 backend server, which is the true origin server.
 The provider does not have access to the plaintext of the connection.

-## SNI Encryption
+## ClientHello Encryption

+SNI encryption works by encrypting the entire ClientHello, including the SNI and any additional extensions such as ALPN.
-SNI encryption requires that each provider publish a public key and metadata which is used for SNI encryption for all the domains for which it serves directly or indirectly (via Split Mode).
-This document defines the format of the SNI encryption public key and metadata, referred to as an ESNI configuration, and delegates DNS publication details to {{!HTTPSSVC=I-D.nygren-dnsop-svcb-httpssvc}}, though other delivery mechanisms are possible.
+This requires that each provider publish a public key and metadata which is used for ClientHello encryption for all the domains for which it serves directly or indirectly (via Split Mode).
+This document defines the format of the SNI encryption public key and metadata, referred to as an ECHO configuration, and delegates DNS publication details to {{!HTTPSSVC=I-D.nygren-dnsop-svcb-httpssvc}}, though other delivery mechanisms are possible.
 In particular, if some of the clients of a private server are applications rather than web browsers, those applications might have the public key and metadata preconfigured.

-When a client wants to form a TLS connection to any of the domains served by an ESNI-supporting provider, it constructs a ClientHello in the regular fashion containing the true SNI value (ClientHelloInner) and then encrypts it using the public key for the provider.
+When a client wants to create a TLS connection to any of the domains served by an ECHO-supporting provider, it constructs a ClientHello in the regular fashion containing the true SNI value (ClientHelloInner) and then encrypts it using the public key for the provider.
 It then constructs a new ClientHello (ClientHelloOuter) with an innocuous SNI